bedita/docs/source/endpoints/model/relations.rst

         }
     }

-Example reponse shows us something interesting in ``"relationships"`` section:
+Example response shows us something interesting in ``"relationships"`` section:

 * ``"left_object_types"`` links object types to use on _the_ left side of the relation, think of the ``subject`` in the ``subject predicate object`` expression, i.e. object types that are ``owner_of`` other object types (on the _right_ side)
 * ``"right_object_types"`` links object types to use on the _right_ side of the relation, think of the ``object`` in the ``subject predicate object`` expression, i.e. object types that ``belong_to`` object types on the _left_ side